 Hi Mountainside Community,

-As all of my cohort in December 2019 know, I may have agreed to come to Mountainside willingly but was skeptical of saying that I was an alcoholic.
-I arrived at detox several days sober and didn’t have a “horrific bottom” to speak of.
+As all of my cohort in December 2019 know, I may have agreed to come to Mountainside willingly, but was skeptical of saying that I was an alcoholic.
+I arrived at detox several days sober and didn’t have a ‘rock bottom’ to speak of.
 I didn’t get a DUI.
 I didn’t lose a job.
-I was just numbing myself with alcohol after my mom’s death in November 2018.
+I was just numbing myself with alcohol after my mom’s death in November of 2018.

-I’m so fortunate that I had a caring brother and family friend that saw that what I was doing to myself was only going to lead to bad things.
+I’m so fortunate that I had a caring brother and family friend that saw that drinking was only going to lead to bad things.
 I remember very clearly the words of one of my fellows in detox when I would recite my mantra, “I don’t think I’m an alcoholic.
 I didn’t lose anything.
-I didn’t destroy anything.” and he said “YET.”
-That woke me up and scared me too.
-On that first day at our first AA meeting, I decided to approach the Mountainside experience with an open mind and an open heart.
+I didn’t destroy anything,” to which he added the single word “Yet.”
+That was a wake up call.
+In my first AA meeting, I decided to approach the Mountainside experience with an open mind and an open heart.
 I became willing to put in the work.

-Over my 37 days at Mountainside, I spent a lot of time listening and found myself identifying with my peers rather than comparing myself to them.
-I asked a lot of questions and heard the diverse stories from my group, both men and women.
-I felt a part of the community even as I still struggled to be honest with myself.
+During my 37 days at Mountainside, I spent a lot of time listening and found myself identifying with my peers, rather than comparing myself to them.
+I asked a lot of questions and heard the diverse stories from my group of both men and women.
+I felt like a part of a community, even as I still struggled to be honest with myself.

 Most importantly, I learned to pause and not react immediately.
-I took the time to read, think, and absorb rather than shutting myself off.
+I took the time to read, think, and absorb, rather than shut myself off.
 I learned to ask for help.
-I learned that regardless of the substance that you’re addicted to, we are a tribe that speaks the same language and is there to support one another.
-We can’t and shouldn’t do it alone.
+I learned that regardless of the substance that you’re addicted to, we are a tribe that speaks the same language, and are there to support one another.
+We can’t – and shouldn’t – go through it alone.